Kerava–Vuosaari railway

-The Kerava–Vuosaari railway is located in Helsinki, Finland.
-The railway only sees freight services and is electrified.
-It is home to the Savio rail tunnel, the longest railway tunnel in Finland.
+The Kerava–Vuosaari railway links the Vuosaari harbour in Helsinki, Finland to the Finnish Main Line.
+The line branches off the Main Line at Kerava railway station and runs alongside it until diverging from it south of Savio railway station.
+It only sees freight services and is electrified.
+The line is home to the Savio rail tunnel, the longest railway tunnel in Finland.

+The Helsinki Metro has a service connection to the national railway network at Vuosaari.